 You may feel like a mirror is just ‘meh’ but you know who else thinks your baby is the cutest, most interesting person on the planet?
 Yep, your baby.
 It does a whole bunch of cognitive stuff but, most importantly, it keeps your baby interested.
 Shop here.

 These cool climbers can be configured into a variety of playtime combinations.
 They are suitable for crawlers all the way up to daredevils and do a great job of building self-confidence, motor skill development, balance control, and muscle growth (with minimal risk to head injuries).
 They are definitely a hot ticket item amongst parents of young children.
-The bamboo Pikler triangle I've shown is from Lily & River but you can find less expensive versions on Amazon and Etsy.
+The Pikler triangle I've shown is from Avenlur at Target, but you can find other versions on Amazon and Etsy.

 I saw this at a Baby Show and I was totally mesmerized by it.
 Each time you add a gear to the spool it gently spins down.
 It’s easy to thread so there’s no frustration factor too.
 It’s a winner.
 You can find it on the Fat Brain site or on Amazon here.